Italian Pasta Brands: 25 Quality Picks for Pasta Lovers

 Liguori pasta is crafted using the finest southern Italian hard grains and the purest water from the Monti Lattari Regional Park.

-The pasta’s unique and unmistakable taste is attributed to the spring water’s specific chemical-physical properties.
+The spring water’s specific chemical-physical properties account for the pasta’s unique and unmistakable taste.
 With a high protein content of 14.5%, Liguori pasta is bronze-drawn and undergoes a slow drying process.

 The packaging, updated in 2019, is made of recyclable paper and features multilingual labels, perfect for international supermarket shelves.